 - 1 tsp nutmeg

-Carefully add the dry ingredients to the wet ingredients.
-Stir well to combine.
+- Carefully add the dry ingredients to the wet ingredients.
+Stir well to combine and mix until all the flour is absorbed.

 Will make 2 loaves or 24 large muffins.